 Animal Compounding and GFI #256

-It’s not only beyond the agency’s authority, it doesn’t make sense … and it puts animals in jeopardy.
+FDA is misreading an obscure section of AMDUCA.
+It doesn’t make sense … and it puts animals in jeopardy.

-FDA bases its authority for GFI #256 on a misreading of language in a section on use of compounded drugs in the Animal Medicinal Drug Use Clarification Act (AMDUCA) of 1994 — a section that states clearly that it has nothing to do with compounding from bulk drugs.
-On that mistaken authority, FDA would needlessly interfere with veterinarians' ability to provide the best care for their animal patients.
+FDA bases its authority for GFI #256 on a misreading of language in a section on extra-label use of compounded drugs in the Animal Medicinal Drug Use Clarification Act (AMDUCA) of 1994 – a section that states clearly that it has nothing to do with compounding from bulk drugs.
+On that mistaken authority, FDA would needlessly interfere with veterinarians’ ability to provide the best care for their animal patients.

 Today, veterinarians who want to prescribe a compounded medication for a specific patient, based on their knowledge and experience, can simply do so – just as other prescribers of human drugs may.
 Under GFI #256, however, veterinarians will be forced to spend time documenting why the compounded drug is necessary — how it produces a clinical difference and what the medical rationale for the prescription is.
 That’s a requirement without precedent, and it’s required of no other prescribers.
 Moreover, without the vet’s documentation that a drug may be compounded from bulk substances, compounders will be restricted to compounding only with FDA-approved drugs – which will most certainly increase costs to animal owners.

-Today, vets keeps a variety of compounded medications on hand in their offices for immediate administration when needed — again, based on their knowledge and experience.
+Today, vets keep a variety of compounded medications on hand in their offices for immediate administration when needed — again, based on their knowledge and experience.
 But under GFI #256, the FDA would provide a list of the only bulk ingredients compounders would be permitted to use when making veterinary medications.
-That list will restrict the veterinarians' ability to treat animals — because FDA, not the vet or the pharmacist — decides which medications are best, even if state law allows other medications or preparations.
+That list will restrict the veterinarians’ ability to treat animals – because FDA, not the vet or the pharmacist – decides which medications are best, even if state law allows other medications or preparations.
 The FDA has no statutory authority to practice medicine or to develop such a list.